inaos/iron-array/PERFORMANCE.md

 # Performance Thoughts

-This document lists different thoughts or tools that we may want to adopt for enhancing and monitoring the performance of IronArray.
+This section lists different thoughts or tools that we may want to adopt for enhancing and monitoring the performance of IronArray.

 ## AirSpeed Velocity (ASV)